SV-SelvaLakshmi/SV-SelvaLakshmi/README.md

 - 🤔 I’m looking for help with pointers in c
 - 💬 Ask me about python
 - 📫 How to reach me: selvalakshmi.sv@gmail.com.
+- 🏆 Achiements:
+1. Ranked 2nd among all students in the Computer Science Department
+2. Won 1st prize for project presentation in Intra Department Symposium at Kalasalingam Institute of Technology.
+3. Won 1st prize for posture presentation in Intra Department Symposium at Kalasalingam Institute of Technology.
+<i class="fa fa-linkedin" aria-hidden="true"></i>